Understanding and Improving Knowledge Distillation: Empirical Studies

-After producing basis vectors with procedure (1) and (2), we run procedure (3) and (4) for $|\train|$ times with fixed basis vectors to generate a synthetic dataset $\train=\{(\vx,\vy)\}$.
-By tuning the cosine similarity parameter $\tau$, we can control the classes correlations within the same super-class.
-Setting task-difficulty $M=0$ generates a linearly separable dataset; and for $M>0$, more non-linearities will be introduced by the $\sin$ function (see Figure~\ref{fig:synthetic-sim-m} in Suppl. for visualization on a toy example).
-In the following experiments, we set input dimension $d=500$ with $K=50$ classes, and $C=10$ super-classes.
+\textbf{Setup.} Inspired by~\citep{ma2018modeling}, we synthesize a classification dataset with $K$ classes and $C$ super-classes, such that each super-class has $K/C$ classes, and each class will be assigned with a carefully generated basis vector, so that we could control the class correlations within the same super-class.
+Also, data points can be generated to be \emph{linearly non-separable} to control for task difficulty.
+See Suppl.
+Section~\ref{sec:si-synthetic} for more details.
+In our experiments, we set input dimension $d=500$ with $K=50$ and $C=10$.
 We use $|\train|=500k$ data-points for training, and $|\valid|=50k$ for validation.
 We use a simple 2-layer fully-connected neural network with $\tanh$ activation, and hidden layer dimensions $64$ for the student, and $128$ for the teacher.
-Finally, we set $M=10$, hoping that this is the right task difficulty trade-off (i.e., not too easy, but hard enough to have a large margin between the two models for $\KD$).
+By injecting non-linearities when generating the synthetic data, we are able to control the task difficulty trade-off (i.e., not too easy, but hard enough to have a large margin between the two models for $\KD$).
+Figure~\ref{fig:synthetic-sim-m} in Suppl. shows a visualization of a toy dataset.

-\textbf{Results and Analysis.} Figure~\ref{fig:exp_synthetic_data} shows the classification accuracy on the validation set of all the methods, when varying $\tau$ from $0.0 \rightarrow 0.4$.
-We notice a large margin between the teacher and student.
-Label Smoothing ($\LS$) marginally helps the student, while Knowledge Distillation ($\KD$) benefits significantly.
-Interestingly, regardless of the class similarity $\tau$; $\kdpt$ has comparable performance with $\KD$, suggesting that example re-weighting effect plays a major role in distillation.
-Thus, even when the classes are uncorrelated, $\KD$ could still benefit the student through example re-weighting.
-Note that for this task, the data-points which are close to the decision boundary are harder to classify, and can be regarded as difficult examples.
-Furthermore, when increasing $\tau$, we see a significant improvement in performance of $\kdsim$, suggesting that the injected prior knowledge of class relationships boosts student model's quality.
+\textbf{Results and analysis.} Table~\ref{tb:exp_synthetic_data} shows the classification accuracy on the validation set when varying class similarity within each super-class (denote as $\tau$).
+We notice a large margin between the teacher and student, and Knowledge Distillation ($\KD$) benefits the student significantly.
+Interestingly, when all classes are uncorrelated ($\tau=0.0$), we notice $\kdpt$ even outperform $\KD$, verifying our claim of gradient scaling effect of $\KD$.
+When increasing $\tau$, we see a significant improvement in performance of $\kdsim$, suggesting that the injected prior knowledge of class relationships can also aid student model in generalization.
+Note that for this task, the data points that are close to the decision boundary are harder to classify, and can be regarded as difficult examples.
+It is worth mentioning that the performance of both the student and teacher drastically drop when having larger $\tau$, as the classes within the same super-class will be too similar and difficult to distinguish.